Pennsylvania Online Poker

 Pennsylvania Interstate Online Poker

-The resulting impacts would include busier cash games, bigger tournaments, and a better poker economy in Pennsylvania.
-Plus, players in all MSIGA states would see an immediate and significant jump in traffic.
+The resulting impacts include busier cash games, bigger tournaments, and a better poker economy in all MSIGA states.

 Is Online Poker in Pennsylvania Safe?